 Create walking and hiking trails that are adjacent to public roads and act as buffers to residential uses.
 Integrate walking and hiking trails with the geometry and pattern of roads.

-6. Provide the three conceptual Sketch Diagrams to the Plan Commission for review and possible conceptual approval.
+(f) Provide the 3 conceptual Sketch Diagrams to the Plan commission for review and possible conceptual approval.

 The Plan Commission may evaluate these alternatives according to the following criteria: